Skip to main content

 Verified

-The claim has been confirmed against at least one primary source and cross-checked against a second independent source.
-The source is cited.
+The claim has been checked against at least one primary source and, where appropriate, cross-checked against an additional reliable source.
+The source is cited on the page.

 Estimated

-The figure is derived from available data but involves calculation, interpolation, or judgment.
-The basis and methodology are explained.
+The figure or conclusion is based on available data but involves calculation, interpolation, comparison, or editorial judgment.
+The assumptions or basis for the estimate are explained where possible.

 Last updated

-The date when material changes were made to the page — new data, revised figures, or added sections.
+The date when material changes were made to the page, such as new information, revised figures, updated rules, or added sections.

 Last verified

-The date when the editorial team most recently reviewed the page against current sources and confirmed it remained accurate, without necessarily making changes.
+The date when the editorial team most recently reviewed the page against current sources and confirmed that the published information remained accurate, even if no substantive edits were needed.

 Research by Topic Area